 Tampere offers hundreds of indoor venues to choose from.
 The larger the crowd you need to accommodate, the earlier you need to book the venue.
 When booking a sports venue, you should estimate the number of athletes, officials, volunteers, press, and audience each separately.

 Most indoor venues feature basic equipment such as chairs, tables, electricity, running water, and toilets.
 Many event venues feature event equipment such as screens, stages, lighting, choir stairs, sound system, cloakroom/coat check, information desk etc. If this or other required equipment is not available, it can be rented.
-The contact person at the venue should be able to recommend suppliers, or you can contact the Visit Tampere Event Services team for advice.
+The contact person at the venue should be able to recommend suppliers, or you can contact Tampere Event Services for advice.

 Make sure you know which services and equipment is included in the rent!